murray501/Chat-system/README.md

 10. Can choose multiple receivers.
 11. Messages are grouped by `public` or `private`.

+## How to run ? (option2)
+1. cd chat
+2. npm install
+3. npm start -> server run (http://localhost:3000)
+4. acess from the browser
+5. same as option1

 ## What are implemented ? (option1)
 `socket.io` is used for communication between server and client.